cert-orangecyberdefense/datalake/docs/Lookup_threats.md

 > --is_csv  set it to have a csv file as an input
 > -d to have a special delimiter
 > -c to select the column (starting at **1**)
+> -ho set it to False to get the complete result
+> -ot set it to json or csv to choose the output type.
+Default is json

 > -o (Optional) will set the output file as a csv.
 > -e (Optional) to change the environment {preprod, prod},  default is **prod**